weiglemc/weiglemc.github.io/README.md

 I used <https://realfavicongenerator.net> to generate the needed favicons (it's a lot more complicated than it used to be...).

+## Debugging

+If the page doesn't regenerate automatically after a new commit, check for build or deployment errors.
+Check the [pages-build-deployment](https://github.com/weiglemc/weiglemc.github.io/actions/workflows/pages/pages-build-deployment) log in the [Actions](https://github.com/weiglemc/weiglemc.github.io/actions) tab.

 ## Generating Publication Pages

 I adapted code from PmWiki's [BibtexRef Cookbook](https://www.pmwiki.org/wiki/Cookbook/BibtexRef) to read in a BibTeX file and generate various Markdown files for the website.
 The files are all in the [markdown_generator](markdown_generator/) folder in this repo.